Mixture of Experts Made Personalized: Federated Prompt Learning for Vision-Language Models: Conclusion

 \section{Conclusion}

-In this paper, we introduced \ppp, a novel framework for personalized federated prompt learning in CLIP-like Vision-Language Models.
+In this paper, we introduced \ppp, a novel framework for personalized federated prompt learning in CLIP-like VLMs.
 Our approach leverages the lightweight nature of prompts to enable efficient cross-client knowledge sharing through a Mixture of Experts paradigm.
 By implementing a client-specific, attention-based gating network, \ppp \ dynamically incorporates both local and non-local expert knowledge, striking a balance between personalization and collaborative learning.
-Our extensive experiments across various datasets and federated settings demonstrate the superior performance of \ppp \ compared to state-of-the-art alternatives, particularly in handling extreme data heterogeneity.
-The consistent outperformance of \ppp \ in scenarios with both label and feature shifts underscores its robustness and efficacy in real-world federated learning applications.
-Furthermore, our ablation studies highlight the method's adaptability to different shot numbers and its stability across various hyperparameter settings.
+Extensive experiments across various datasets and federated settings demonstrate the superior performance of \ppp \ compared to state-of-the-art alternatives, particularly in handling extreme data heterogeneity with label and/or feature shift.
 As federated learning continues to evolve, \ppp \ represents a significant step forward in personalizing prompt learning for VLMs, opening new avenues for efficient and effective collaborative learning in privacy-preserving settings.